jmilkiewicz/OverheadCourse/signups/index.markdown

 - 2 hours on Saturday + 0.5 h unsupervised game,
 - 2 hours on Sunday + 0.5 h unsupervised game,

-**Last two spots available for the {% include padelEssentials.markdown %}s workshop for players with a Playtomic rating of around 2.5.**
+**Last spot available for the {% include padelEssentials.markdown %}s workshop for players with a Playtomic rating of around 2.5.**

 ### 🎁 Extras